Welcome to Community Service Inc.

 New Saturday Class 9 - 10:15 a.m. ($10 a month) Starting this summer!

 Monday Classes 3:45 - 5 p.m. (for students with golf experience) $10 a month

 Clubs Not Required - Scholarships Available - Class max at 30 participants

 Click Here to Pay First Tee Membership Dues Online

-Community Service, Inc. and UACCM is proud to bring to the UACCM campus an art contest with a focus on Tobacco addiction.
-Please click on the link for the registration form!
-Tobacco Addiction and Art Call for artists form final
+Community Service, Inc. and UACCM is proud to bring an art contest with a focus on Tobacco addiction.
+The exibit is from April 14-25, 2014 at the E. Allen Gordon Library at UACCM.

 Did you know?

 There are more than one billion smokers in the world.